SitePen/dstore/docs/Store.md

 `getSync(id)` | This retrieves an object by its identity.
 If no object was found, the returned value should be `undefined`.
 `putSync(object, [directives])` | This stores an object.
 It can be used to update or create an object.
 This returns the object after it has been saved.
 `addSync(object, [directives])` | This creates an object, and throws an error if the object already exists.
 This should return the newly created object.
 `removeSync(id)` | This deletes an object, using the identity to indicate which object to delete.
-This returns a boolean value indicating whether the object was succcessfully removed.
+This returns a boolean value indicating whether the object was successfully removed.